sjtu-marl/ZSC-Eval/README.md

 ### Evaluate the ZSC Agents

-We using the most common baseline, FCP, as an exmample.
+We using the most common baseline, FCP, as an example.

 1. evaluate S2 models
 ```shell